duereg/manager-readme/README.md

 ### Be Resourceful
  - Google first, ask questions, don’t reinvent the wheel.
 Research your problems before you start
- - Be efficient with your time so you get things done
+ - Be effective with your time so you get things done
  - Be creative, don’t be boxed in by previous decisions
    - Nothing is precious.
 Especially code I wrote
- - Follow the Boy Scout Rule
+ - Follow the Boy Scout Rule aka "Leave things better than when you found it"

 ### Be Part Of The Team
  - Collaborate with your coworkers and teammates